pinting/TalkJS/README.md

 ## Listeners

+### connectionReady

+The connection with the server is ready.

-### readyToCall
+### localStream

-The library is initialized and ready to use.
+Local stream has started.

 ### peerAdded